M1nistry/Cartogram/README.md

 # Cartogram
 Path of Exile Map Tracking

 Cartogram is a desktop application to track maps ran by both yourself and party members.
 It tracks maps ran, map drops, currency, uniques and divination cards.
-It uses mostly clipboard data delivered by the Path of Exile client.
+It uses clipboard data delivered by the Path of Exile client.

-Trello board of current to-do and working features: https://trello.com/b/12igsJuT/cartogram Occasionally development will be streamed on Twitch: http://www.twitch.tv/0ministry
+Trello board of current to-do and working features: https://trello.com/b/12igsJuT/cartogram

+Occasionally development will be streamed on Twitch: http://www.twitch.tv/0ministry

+Feel free to join the Discord channel for chat and feedback: https://discord.gg/0fAouid45DQD6XQf

 **Working Features**

-- Logging maps you have ran, including their quantity, quality, rarity, affixes and pack size.
+- Logging maps you have ran (or ran in a party), including their quantity, quality, rarity, affixes and pack size.
 - Logging the map drops attatched to a map ran (maps, currency, uniques and divination cards)
 - Duration of a running map
 - Logging map drops from Zana and Cartographers found